Length: 224 pages

 About Emily Ley

 Emily Ley is the founder of Simplified, a brand of planners and organizational tools for women.
-Ley is also the author of three books: Grace, Not Perfection; A Simplified Life; and When Less Becomes More.
+Ley is also an author whose works include Grace, Not Perfection; A Simplified Life; Growing Boldly; and When Less Becomes More.
 She currently lives in Pensacola, Florida with her family.
 Visit the author’s website →